lakshaydureja/lakshaydureja/README.md

 - 👋 Hi, I’m @lakshaydureja
-- 👀 I’m interested in Android and web Development, DSA, Blockchains ,Startups and Marketing.
+- 👀 I’m interested in Android and Web Development, DSA, SaaS Startups.
-- 🌱 I’m currently learning DSA and Web Development.
+- 🌱 I’m currently learning DSA and Android Development.
 - 📫 you can reach me at lakshaydureja7@gmail.com
 <!---
 lakshaydureja/lakshaydureja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.